 We found the city and area around Torit (Eastern Equatoria Province) much as we expected, except that it appears to be burgeoning economically.
 We were able to present seminars to men in Torit and in Kajjansi, Uganda on church leadership, marriage and personal finances and to women on getting to know God, and to many children about salvation, prayer and African geography.
 RN David Haley treated almost 590 patients at clinics, mostly young children.
 We also evangelized, seeing about 27 professions of faith.
 We plan to post a slide presentation of the trip soon, but in the meantime, check David's journal of the trip.

 Two impressions arise from our June visit to Lohutok, Eastern Equatorial Province.
 First is God's common grace imparted to a culture.
 It would have taxed our founding fathers (and mothers) to have derived such a system of social checks and balances and orderly government.
 Second is God's provision.
 He provided safety, good food and our health was disturbed only briefly by various ailments, except for one serious ankle break.
 A medical evacuation flight landed within 2.5 hours (it's a 1.5 hour flight from the airport base).
 Then an anonymous donor in America advanced all the funds needed for the hospitalization and medical evacuation flight.
-Click here for the photo report of the 2006 Sudan trip: The needs of the Lopit tribe are significant.
+The needs of the Lopit tribe are significant.
 How help can be given without damaging what is godly in the culture is challenging, as it is to any "undeveloped" culture.

 World Christian Database--South Sudan Todd M. Johnson, ed.
 World Christian Database